chcggdhbdshgdfh/ECLRT-DETR/README.md

 # ECLRT-DETR
-Code in “Lightweight and Real-Time Detection Transformer with Enhanced Cross-Scale Fusion for SAR Object Detection” Synthetic aperture radar (SAR) images pose significant challenges for object detection due to their complex backgrounds, mul-ti-scale targets, and numerous small targets.
+Code in “ECLRT-DETR: A Lightweight and Real-Time Detection Transformer Based on Enhanced Cross-Scale Fusion for SAR Object Detection”
+Synthetic aperture radar (SAR) images pose significant challenges for object detection due to their complex backgrounds, mul-ti-scale targets, and numerous small targets.
 Addressing these issues, this paper proposes ECLRT-DETR, a lightweight real-time detection transformer based on enhanced cross-scale fusion specifically designed for multi-class SAR object detection.

 ## Contents